Binary JSON with bson4jackson

 </dependencies>

-For Gradle, you may use the following snippet:
+For Gradle, you can use the following snippet:

 License